-The Compensation Committee of the Corporation is comprised of the following non-employee directors: Robert M. Smitson (Chairman), Frank A. Bracken, and Thomas B. Clark.
+The following non-employee directors comprise the Compensation Committee of the Corporation: Robert M. Smitson (Chairman), Frank A. Bracken, and Thomas B. Clark.
+Norman M. Johnson is an alternate member of the Committee.
 John W. Hartmeyer, who is a director of First Merchants, serves as a non-voting member of the Compensation Committee.
 Mr. Smitson is the Vice Chairman of the Board and Chief Executive Officer of Maxon Corporation.
 Stefan S. Anderson, the Chairman of the Board, President and Chief Executive Officer of the Corporation and the Chairman of the Board and Chief Executive Officer of First Merchants, serves as a director of Maxon Corporation.
 Mr. Bracken is of counsel with the firm of Bingham Summers Welsh & Spilman, which provides legal services to the Corporation and its subsidiaries on a transactional basis.